Overview

 Canvas SpeedGrader

-To view SpeedGrader, click the action menu next to the title of your PDF Annotation and click SpeedGrader.
+To view SpeedGrader, click the action menu next to the title of your Social Reading activity and click SpeedGrader.

-The Graded PDF Annotation will appear in the left window.
+The Graded Social Reading will appear in the left window.
 Click the Annotations Panel button to open the annotations panel.

-- This is a summary of the individual student's activity for this graded PDF Annotation.
-It includes the number of annotations created, the number of replies created, and the total number of annotations viewed.
+This is a summary of the individual student's activity for this graded social reading activity.
+It has the following components:

 Blackboard, Brightspace, and Moodle

-To grade your PDF Annotation activity, click the Grades & Activity button in the top right of the Harmonize window.
+To grade your Social Reading activity, click the Grades & Activity button in the top right of the Harmonize window.
 Select a student from the list.

-- [2] Summary.
-This is a summary of the individual student's activity for this graded PDF Annotation.
-It includes the number of annotations created, the number of replies created, and the total number of annotations viewed.
+This is a summary of the individual student's activity for this graded social reading activity.
+It has the following components:

 Frequently Asked Questions

-Q. Can I use Milestones with PDF Annotations?
+Q. Can I use Milestones in social reading activities?

-Q. Can I use Harmonize's Group Visibility setting with PDF Annotations?
+Q. Can I use Harmonize's Group Visibility setting in a social reading activity?

 - Yes!
 Click the Harmonize "Edit" button and click the Annotation Settings tab.
 Choose "Students in Same Group" and select your desired group set from the Group Set drop down menu.